cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 received what at the time I thought was a relatively one-off request.
-One of the teams that works on our internal containerisation system, [Twine](https://research.facebook.com/publications/twine-a-unified-cluster-management-system-for-shared-infrastructure/), was checking that their software could properly destroyed containers with D state processes present, and wanted to simulate this as part of their integration tests.
+One of the teams that works on our internal containerisation system, [Twine](https://research.facebook.com/publications/twine-a-unified-cluster-management-system-for-shared-infrastructure/), was checking that their software could properly destroy containers with D state processes present, and wanted to simulate this as part of their integration tests.

 Fast forward to today, and I think I must have seen this request at least four or five times in the years since.
 As three examples from the top of my head: